IllFonic/go-cache/README.md

 	// Since Go is statically typed, and cache values can be anything, type
 	// assertion is needed when values are being passed to functions that don't
-	// take arbitrary types, (i.e. interface{}).
+	// take arbitrary types, (i.e. any).
 The simplest way to do this for
 	// values which will only be used once--e.g. for passing to another
 	// function--is:
 	foo, found := c.Get("foo")